forthy42/net2o/wiki/threat-model.md

 keyword search, relays outside the control of the adversary allow to connect to persons and sites as you like.
-The adversary still can cut you entirely off the net, or insulate the people under his control from the rest of the world, by dropping all packets at his borders.
+The adversary still can cut you entirely off the net, or insulate the people under his control from the rest of the world, by dropping all packets at his borders, or identifying relays as such and drop connections to open relays/proxies only.
+Trivial attempts to figure out if a host is an open relay can be blocked by stealth nodes; but the stealth PSK is likely public (through the DHT), unless you have a special relation to the relay, in which case it is severely reducing your anonymity.

 5. Censorship by harassing the origin: Anonymity can shield you from being detected as the origin; easy use of multiple, seemingly unrelated ids can help to hide the identity of particular activities, plus all means to hide metadata.
-However, persons with high influence can often be detected by other means, which means anybody who angers the authority must make no mistakes, and eventually has to move to a secure place, before he's identifed.
-This is difficult, as it is not clear who is your adversary, and who is your friend.
+However, persons with high influence can often be detected by other means (e.g. stylometry), which means anybody who angers the authority must make no mistakes, and eventually has to move to a secure place, before he's identifed.
+This is difficult, as it is not always clear who is your adversary, and who is your friend.
 Hiding the identity is particularly difficult for celebrities whos fanbase want to have a verified contact, and who speak to the public.
 These are usually also the most influential people.
 Technical solutions can only rise the price for being detected, so ideally the price to get you corresponds to the evil you did.
 The primary effort of net2o is to make mass surveillance prohibitively expensive, but targeted individuals very likely still face danger.

 6. Confiscating and searching devices: Adversaries may be able to get physical access to your devices or the devices with your backups.
-Full disk encryption can help in off mode, file encryption can help you on multi-user systems where other users may legitimely access some files, but not others.
+Full disk encryption (outside the scope of net2o) can help in off mode, file encryption (net2o vaults) help you on multi-user systems where other users may legitimely access some files, but not others.
 File encryption is also necessary when you store files on devices owned by other people (e.g. online off-site backups).
-Tamper detection is necessary to avoid using bugged device.
+Tamper detection (outside the net2o scope) is necessary to avoid using bugged device.
 Several solutions here are outside the scope of net2o.

 Trust model
 -----------

-Actually, a threat model is the wrong way to design secure software.
+Actually, a threat model is somehow a wrong way to design secure software.
 A threat model makes the assumption of "default permit", and deny access to the threat.
 "Default deny" is more important.
 Who can you trust?

 1. Nobody.
 You can't even trust yourself, because you will make mistakes.